EBI-Metagenomics/blog/_posts/2021-11-17-Publication-Annotations.md

 The improved [Publications pages](https://www.ebi.ac.uk/metagenomics/browse#publications) of the MGnify website lists these Annotations alongside any related Samples.

-In the current feature release (October 2021) , 625/869 of the publications linked in MGnify  have metagenomic annotations available.
+At the time of writing (November 2021), 625/869 of the publications linked in MGnify  have metagenomic annotations available.
 An average publication with available  annotations has 69 tags and paper extracts, which are visualised as a hierarchical tree in MGnify for easy browsing of the terms and their context.

 The extracted terms cover a rich array of metagenomic metadata, and the most common annotation type is generally descriptions of samples.